 University of Leicester Scholarship

-Studying at University requires you to manage your finances carefully.
-That can be even more of a challenge if you are coming from a low-income background.
+Studying at Leicester as a Citizen of Change is rewarding and can lead to a great career.
+But being a student means managing your finances carefully – and that can be even more of a challenge if you are coming from a low-income background.

 The University of Leicester Scholarship can help you if you have: